THE BALLPARKS

 To increase ticket demand, the A’s reduced capacity to 35,000 by placing tarps on the upper deck.
 While the tactic forced fans to sit closer together, it didn’t increased attendance; after a few years, the tarps were put away.

-Toughing it out sans a new ballpark, Wolff and Fisher have tried to make the most of it at the Coliseum.
-They first tarped Mount Davis’ upper deck—after all, who wants a blimp-eye view of the action—and then, in a more surprising move, they tarped the upper deck of the original circular structure, reducing capacity to 35,000 while hoping to increase ticket demand.
+Toughing it out sans a new ballpark, the A’s tried to make the most of it at the Coliseum.
+They first tarped Mount Davis’ upper deck—after all, who wanted a blimp-eye view of the action—and then, in a more surprising move, they tarped the upper deck of the original circular structure, reducing capacity to 35,000 while hoping to increase ticket demand.
 It didn’t work; a few years later, the A’s took them off.

-Lo and behold, there are some nice upscale touches to be found at the Coliseum.
-Above the second level along the right-field line is the Shibe Park Tavern, where any ticketholder can enjoy a nice drink behind tall windows and enjoy a view of the action—or they can check out historical items from the A’s days in Philadelphia, hence the pub’s name.
-Behind the left field bleachers, the Treehouse is a hipper alternative for people to drink, lounge or even play pool.
-For the 1% of us, five rows of pricey seats labeled the “Diamond Level” have been added behind home plate with perks that include free food, two free drinks per game, free Wi-Fi, exclusive parking, and the chance to reach your seat by accessing the same tunnel that visiting players use to get to the sewage-stained clubhouse.
-All of this could also be accessed by spending up to $12.50 to take a tour of the Coliseum, which surely can’t rate among the Bay Area’s more popular tourist attractions.
-But if the idea fancies you, just remember: There may be plumbers at work, so leave your best shoes at home.
+To be fair, there were some nice upscale touches to be found at the Coliseum during its autumn years.
+Above the second level along the right-field line was the Shibe Park Tavern, where any ticketholder could enjoy a nice drink behind tall windows and enjoy a view of the action—or they could check out historical items from the A’s days in Philadelphia, hence the pub’s name.
+Behind the left field bleachers, the Treehouse was a hipper alternative for people to drink, lounge or even play pool.
+For the 1%, five rows of pricey seats labeled the “Diamond Level” were added behind home plate with perks that included free food, two free drinks per game, free Wi-Fi, exclusive parking, and the chance to reach your seat by accessing the same tunnel that visiting players use to get to the sewage-stained clubhouse.

 Oakland Coliseum Center Field Wall

-The center field at the Coliseum seems to be a lonely place as a tall wall hides the rollout seats used for football.
+The 1996 renovation of the Coliseum made center field a lonely place to be, as a tall wall hid the rollout seats used for football.
 (Flickr—Ethan Bloch)

-The glory days are behind in Oakland, but thanks to the Coliseum, at least everyone knows that it’s there.
+The glory days are behind in Oakland, but thanks to the Coliseum, at least everyone knew that it was there.
 So take that, Gertrude Stein.

 Shibe ParkThe Ballparks: Shibe Park In baseball’s landscape of horse buggies and wooden carts, Shibe Park emerged as the Model T of ballparks, a sparkling trendsetter that introduced steel and concrete to the game’s vernacular, beget rooftop entrepreneurs long before Wrigley and brought the game out of its lumbered, fire-cursed squalor.
 That it stood for generations while two tenants largely stank up the joint was a testament to its perseverance.